-Administrative Conference Advisors: If a case proceeds to the Adjudication phase, each Party may select an Administrative Conference Advisor (Advisor) of their choice.
-To designate this Advisor, the Party must submit an Advisor Designation form, signed by the Advisor to demonstrate their agreement to serve in that role.
-By signing the form, the Party and the Advisor agree to abide by the University's expectations for Support Persons and Advisors including that the Advisor will undergo the required informational meeting and/or training required to be an Advisor.
-The University does not permit its confidential support employees to serve in the Administrative Conference Advisor role.
-If a Party does not designate an Advisor of their choice, the University will provide an Advisor of the University's choosing at no cost to the Party.
+Advisors: Parties are entitled to an Advisor of their choosing and at their own expense.
+If a Party does not have an Advisor, the University will provide an Advisor of the University's choosing at no cost to either or both Parties.
+To designate an Advisor, a Party must submit an Advisor Designation form, signed by the Advisor to demonstrate their agreement to serve in that role.
+By signing the form, the Party and the Advisor agree to abide by the University's expectations for Advisors including that the Advisor will undergo the required informational meeting and/or training required to be an Advisor.
+Unless specifically stated otherwise, a person designated as a Party's Advisor is also that Party's Support Person for purposes of the Code.
+The University does not permit its confidential support employees to serve in the Advisor role.